single-cell-data/TileDB-SOMA/apis/python/examples/ingesting-data-files.md

 ## Ingesting into SOMAs

+A **SOMA** (Stack of Matrices, Annotated) is a [unified single-cell data model and API](https://github.com/single-cell-data/SOMA).
+A SOMA contains the kinds of data that belong in a single-cell dataset: `obs` and `var` matrices, `X` layers, and so on, offering **write-once, read-many semantics** via Python and R toolchains, with I/O to AnnData and Seurat formats, and interoperability with Scanpy and Seurat toolchains.

-Use the [ingestor script](../tools/ingestor) to ingest these into SOMAs:
+Use the [ingestor script](../tools/ingestor) to ingest [files you've downloaded](obtaining-data-files.md) into SOMAs:

 ```
 tools/ingestor -o /mini-corpus/tiledb-data -n /mini-corpus/anndata/0cfab2d4-1b79-444e-8cbe-2ca9671ca85e.h5ad